jaihuni/Team-Cook/Team Cook DP3/main report.md

 ### Advice

-(TA/Eunyoung) Be prepared to the question on the ‘data’ and ‘algorithm’ part which are necessary to your system.
+* (TA/Eunyoung) Be prepared to the question on the ‘data’ and ‘algorithm’ part which are necessary to your system.
 You dont’ have to get/implement that but you should be able to explain why you assume something or use something.

 ### Question or Suggestion

-(TA/Eunyoung) How much modification of a recipe is allowed?
+* (TA/Eunyoung) How much modification of a recipe is allowed?
 For example, it is possible that I say I want to make a pizza in 10 minutes? → So it’s basically a question about how the system communicate w/ user on what is possible or not, and what is the consequence of the modification.

-> Minimum estimated time mentioned in the improvement ideas could solve the problem.
+  * Minimum estimated time mentioned in the improvement ideas could solve the problem.

-(Self-Chef/ Hyejin) Actually, there are already some services which suggest possible recipes using specific ingredients, so It’d be better if you make more ‘special points’ in your service!
+* (Self-Chef/ Hyejin) Actually, there are already some services which suggest possible recipes using specific ingredients, so It’d be better if you make more ‘special points’ in your service!
 For example, you can refer to this page (https://haemukja.com/refrigerator) or some apps! <-wow

-> Yes, the service is similar with our service in terms of recommending meals from ingredients.
+  * Yes, the service is similar with our service in terms of recommending meals from ingredients.
 However, it is just suggesting recipes depending on kinds of ingredients and meals.
 Our service suggest recipe depending on not only kinds, but also amount of ingredients.
 In addition, the point that our recipe is fluid about ingredients or steps is another difference, too.

-(Beagles/Jungwon) What if you include tools?(Oven, Wok, etc) for cooking when providing recipe recommendation? not only the ingredients.
+* (Beagles/Jungwon) What if you include tools?(Oven, Wok, etc) for cooking when providing recipe recommendation? not only the ingredients.

-> Good idea; We could provide the necessary tools above the recipe.
+  * Good idea; We could provide the necessary tools above the recipe.

-(NYTM/Yoonjeong) What if make user can add or revise the recipes and ingredients?
+* (NYTM/Yoonjeong) What if make user can add or revise the recipes and ingredients?

-> We could add a rewrite function, and save that to the user's data and add a "favorite recipe" slot as well so users can store recipes.
+  * We could add a rewrite function, and save that to the user's data and add a "favorite recipe" slot as well so users can store recipes.
 Providing a way for users to share their revisions or contribute to the central database would also be a good idea, but I don't think it's something we should initially focus on; it's far from the key function.

-(Beagles/Woojin) What if difficulties of recipes are also provided?
+* (Beagles/Woojin) What if difficulties of recipes are also provided?

-> Good idea; We could provide a difficulty scale next to the recipe title.
+  * Good idea; We could provide a difficulty scale next to the recipe title.

 ### Memos from Tuesday's studio

 - (student's question) add user's preference
   - I think letting the user put in the ingredients they want will mostly solve the problem; aren't they trying to make food that they want to eat?
+Maybe we can add a history feature, or make users can search for the food they want.
 - (TA's question) why do self-boarding students have trouble following conventional recipes?
   - Time, cooking tools, ingredients (they can't put much effort into cooking - a friend of one of team said that lectures and assignments are the biggest hazards to cooking)
 - (student's question) source of the recipes